Hawkwise Brittanys - The Future

 Whether the breed societies in France and other countries outlaw sables is yet to be seen.
 With 17 of the possible 21 colour matings being able to produce them it seems an impossible task.
 Individual breeders will manage to keep their own lines clear but may have to sacrifice other criteria to achieve this.
 Sable is not an unattractive colour so it may be that it will eventually be recognised and accepted.
 In the meantime we will, as a policy, try to avoid keeping sable breeding stock and would advise puppy purchasers that sables should not be bred from if that is their intention.
 But if their sable pup turns out to be a really good worker, and an otherwise good specimen, we would applaud their choice to breed from it and would not be put off its progeny ourselves.

 To buy a well-bred puppy you will need to source several breeders and put your name down for a puppy with each of them.
-This will give you options and does not commit you to buying one if you do not want.
+This will give you options and does not commit you to buying one if you do not want to.

-Hawkwise Brittany owners, intending to have pups available, throughout the UK, in 2017.
-These are as follows:
+Brittany owners, intending to have Hawkwise related pups available, throughout the UK, in 2019 are as follows:

 Breeding the breed